-Spot instances are an excellent way to significantly reduce your EC2 cost by up to 90%.
+AWS spot instances are an excellent way to significantly reduce your EC2 on demand instance cost by up to 90%.
 Increasing numbers of companies, from SMBs to enterprises, have been leveraging spot instances for even mission-critical and production workloads.
-This has helped them greatly optimize their cloud costs.
+Spot instances pricing has helped them greatly optimize their cloud costs.

 - Stateful applications typically require data and IP persistence.
 With automated solutions, even in the event of AWS spot instance replacement, your workload will immediately restart in the desired Availability Zone, from the same exact data point, maintaining root and data volumes as well as private and public IPs.

 - Machine Learning is another area in which deep learning and training progress can be negatively impacted by unplanned AWS spot instance interruptions.
 But with the right tools, you can successfully run all your ML projects on spot instances.

 - CI/CD operations, whether Jenkins, Chef, Gitlab or others, can be run at scale on spot instances quite easily.

 - Big Data running on AWS EMR, Hadoop or Spark are great candidates for spot instances.

 - Distributed DBs such as Elasticsearch, Cassandra, Mongo which can handle a “reboot” of a single instance without losing data or affect service, can also run on spot instances.

 What are Spot Instance Interruptions?